 The Bitter Pecan-Fastest Growing of all Pecan and Hickory Hybrids

 “Bitter Pecan” is the other common name of this plant and it was used for cabinetry and flooring.
-It is one of those unsung heroes of the hickory genus and because of its hybrid nature, it may be viewed as more or less a botanical oddity rather than have some practical value.
+It is one of those unsung heroes of the hickory genus and because of its hybrid nature, it may have an almost species status as some of the seedlings take on characteristics of their own which hold true from generation to generation.
 Despite its taproot, it does transplant well and responds to a variety of soils and climates.

 Lecont hickan seeds are hard to come by and each batch we get can be different.
 Some are large with thick shells, others are small with rough shells showing more of the nature of water hickory.
-Our 2020 crop is made up of the fastest growing individuals that we have found yet.
+Our 2020-21 crop is made up of the fastest growing individuals that we have found yet.
+They have also weathered two -15 F without a problem.

 |Genus & Species